-Ethan R. Cohen joined Rosenberg & Estis, P.C. in 2014 and is a Member with the firm's Litigation department.
+Ethan R. Cohen joined Rosenberg & Estis, P.C. in 2014 and is a Member and Head of the firm’s Appellate Litigation Department.

 Prior to joining Rosenberg & Estis, Cohen served as an Appellate Court Attorney with the State of New York Supreme Court, Appellate Division, Third Judicial Department and was an Associate Attorney at the Breier Deutschmeister Urban Popper Law Group PLLC.

 Cohen achieved his J.D. magna cum laude in 2012 from the University of Maryland School of Law.
-He earned his bachelor's degree in sociology in 2009 from Williams College.
+He earned his bachelor’s degree in sociology in 2009 from Williams College, where he was also an accomplished college wrestler.

 Cohen is a member of the New York State Bar Association.